 Trichinella in domestic animals in Norway was last reported in two pig herds in 1994, and before that in 1981.
 Trichinella may be found in wild animals, and the parasite may transmit to domestic animals kept outside such as swine and horses.
-In 2018, 15 hunted wild boar were tested for Trichinella and all were negative.
+Since September 2018, hunters have had the opportunity to submit muscle tissue samples from wild boar hunted in Norway for free of charge Trichinella analysis when blood, feces and nasal swab samples are also submitted.
+The number hunted wild boar samples tested for Trichinella during 2018 and 2019 were 79, and during 2020 samples from 197 wild boar were tested.
+Trichinella was not detected in any of the samples during these three years